Like other JavaScript runtimes, Suite.js is designed for running JavaScript outside of a Web browser.

 To see a "real world" example of a Suite.js app, click here.

-Public beta testing is scheduled to begin in late September 2024.
+Public beta testing is scheduled for May 2025.